rticommunity/rtiperftest/srcDoc/md/routing_service.md

 # Using RTI Perftest with RTI Routing-Service

-This wrapper has been created to test the effects in latency and Throughput introduced by *RTI Routing Service* when using *RTI Perftest*.
-It consists on a set of 2 files:
+This wrapper has been created to test the effects of introducing *RTI Routing Service* when using *RTI Perftest* in latency and Throughput.
+It consists of a set of 2 files:

-- A compatible configuration xml file for *RTI Routing Service* parameterized to use different environment variables depending on the scenario to test.
+- A compatible XML configuration file for *RTI Routing Service* parameterized to use different environment variables depending on the scenario to test.
-- A wrapper script to launch *RTI Routing Service* which will set the environment variables needed by the configuration xml file previously mentioned.
-It contains several Command-Line Parameters to control the scenario to be tested.
+- A wrapper script to launch *RTI Routing Service* which will set the environment variables needed by the XML configuration file previously mentioned.
+It contains several command-line parameters to control the scenario to be tested.

 ## Command-Line Parameters